BinghamtonUniversity/mba-student-showcase/README.md

 2. CRUD for areas of expertise (Accounting, Finance, etc.)
 3. CRUD for student profiles (profile consists of name, email, description, photo, PDF resume - allow uploading of photos and resumes)
 4. Assign each student profile to one or more areas of expertise
+5. Change the open letter

 ## Technical Implementation

 1. Project built in PHP/MySQL
 2. Project will exist under the http://www.binghamton.edu/som/ website

+### Other suff
+1. Change the permission of the base/SOM_letter.html and base/SOM_letter_title.html so that services/editPost.php can modify it